lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 Sneak and Show
 : ~ Sylwester Strużyna

-I've known Sylwester for couple of years.
+I've known Sylwester for a couple of years.
 Once a dedicated Infect player, nowadays, he migrated towards `Show and Tell` strategies.
-I faced and defeated him recently, and I had my `Disruptor Flute`s ready in the sideboard, so I felt good about the matchup.
+I faced and defeated him recently in our FNMs, and I had my `Disruptor Flute`s ready in the sideboard, so I felt good about the matchup.

 ##### Game 1

-I lose the die roll, but I manage to T1 Saga into `Pithing Needle` naming `Sneak Attack` after his T1 that consisted of a land and two `Lotus Petal`s.
+I lose the die roll.
+However, I managed to T1 Saga into `Pithing Needle` naming `Sneak Attack` after his T1 that consisted of a land and two `Lotus Petal`s.
 Saga, paired with some other fast mana (can't remember if it was `Ancient Tomb` or some artifact-based mana) created constructs, found `Lavaspur Boots` and swung for lethal.

 - [x] Game 1: Win